Public liability and employer’s liability

 When making your decision think about the following things:

-- The venue that you use for your meetings, events or children’s club might have their own public liability insurance that also covers your activities.
-If this is the case you do not need to get your own insurance.
+- The venue that you use for your meetings, events or children’s club might have their own public liability insurance, which will cover claims against them if an accident is caused by a problem with the venue.

 - Some funders insist on you having insurance as a condition of awarding a grant.